Demianeen/Demianeen/README.md

 ## About me

-✨&nbsp;Active neovim user
+✨&nbsp;Active neovim and nix user
-📚&nbsp;I'm currently learning Python/Go
+📚&nbsp;Trying to learn low level stuff
+🎨&nbsp;Learning as a hobby

 ###